 Step 2.
 Socioeconomic forecasts

 Socioeconomic forecasts are the foundation of regional travel and air quality modeling.
-Estimates of population, employment, and households by income group for the current year, the horizon year of the long-range plan, and for interim “staging” years required for air quality conformity modeling are produced.
-Assisted by a panel of economists and demographic experts (including the state demographer), DRCOG starts by establishing regional control totals based on broad national and state forecasts and expectations.
-These regional totals are then distributed down to smaller areas called transportation analysis zones, taking into account Metro Vision policies, transportation characteristics, and market and other factors that determine each small area’s development or redevelopment potential.
-Local governments assist by verifying current data, providing local development plans and expectations, and reviewing initial estimates.
-The 6,250-square-mile (approximate) DRCOG modeling area has more than 2,800 transportation analysis zones.
+Estimates of population, employment and households for the current year, the horizon year of the long-range plan, and for interim staging years required for air quality conformity modeling are produced.DRCOG starts by establishing regional control totals based on broad national and state forecasts and expectations, as well as and other input.
+These regional totals are then allocated to smaller areas called transportation analysis zones using the UrbanSimUrbanSim model.
+Local governments help by verifying current data, providing local development plans and expectations, and reviewing initial estimates.
+The approximately 6,250-square-mile DRCOG modeling area has more than 2,800 transportation analysis zones.

-During the course of the regional plan development, numerous transportation analysis zone-level data sets are prepared.
-Preliminary data sets are used for understanding the implications of growth (step 3) and for review by local governments.
-Alternative data sets may be prepared to reflect and test both unconstrained and fiscally constrained network options (steps 4 and 6) and growth and development options (step 3).
-All data sets add up to the regional control totals.
-The socioeconomic forecasts are “finalized” when regional travel modeling for air quality conformity is started (step 7).

 Step 3.
 Current system performance and the implications of growth

-DRCOG summarizes the current overall performance of the regional transportation system using performance measure data from CDOT, RTD, local governments, public transportation authorities, and the regional travel model.
-DRCOG also uses preliminary data from the regional travel model to quantify how much travel demand will increase by travel mode over the time period covered by the plan and to spotlight the implications of this growth if transportation facilities beyond those currently underway are not built (i.e., how performance will deteriorate in the future if further improvements to the system are not made).
+DRCOG summarizes the current performance of the regional transportation system using applicable data from CDOT, RTD, local governments, public transportation authorities and the regional travel model.
+DRCOG also uses preliminary data from the regional travel model to quantify how much travel demand will increase by mode during the time period covered by the plan.
 This step establishes base measures of performance against which potential improvement options can be compared.

-As part of this step, DRCOG may identify alternative land use/development scenarios (differing allocations of growth) with transportation systems options and evaluate them to examine benefits, impacts and costs.
-In the past, such evaluation (combined with other analyses) led to the “urban form” elements currently contained in Metro Vision.
+As part of this step, DRCOG may identify future “scenarios using” growthwith alternative allocations and, transportation system, assumptions, and external factors to examine benefits, impacts and costs.

 Step 4.
 Define the Metro Vision transportation system

-In this step, DRCOG works with the MOA partners, local governments, public highway authorities, other interested parties, and the public to identify the future transportation system that would best align with and implement the other components of Metro Vision.
-The Metro Vision transportation system typically describes an integrated multi-modal system that includes:
+In this step, DRCOG works with the MPA partners, local governments, public highway authorities, other interested parties and the public to identify the future transportation system that would best align with and implement the other components of Metro Vision.
+The Metro Vision transportation system typically describes an integrated multimodal system that includes:

 rail and bus transit service, and multimodal passenger facilities